 The institution annually receives a limited federal allocation of FSEOG for an entire award year.
 (July 1 to June 30).
 Due to limited amount of funds available to the institution, it is literally impossible to award FSEOG to all students applying for aid.
 Therefore, the institutional policy to select FSEOG recipients is as follows: This institution has a continuing enrollment process in which students may start each Tuesday of each week or Wednesday when Tuesday is an observed Holiday.
 In order to ensure a fair distribution of funds through the entire award year, the institution will make FSEOG awards using data from the year preceding the current year, by using the student enrollment, EFC and Pell Grant data to determinate how to distribute the FSEOG funds available.
-Based on last year's data, the institution expects an enrollment of 70 new students meeting the "exceptional need" criteria to be enrolled during 7/01/17 to 6/30/18 period.
+Based on last year's data, the institution expects an enrollment of 70 new students meeting the "exceptional need" criteria to be enrolled during 7/01/23 to 6/30/24 period.

-Therefore, the awards to those students will be up to \$300 through the entire period.
-As of July 1, 2017, the first selection of FSEOG recipients will be made from students with "exceptional need".
+Therefore, the awards to those students will be up to \$200 through the entire period, and maybe increased up to \$300 depending on the availability of funds.
+As of July 1, 2023 to June 30, 2024 period, the first selection of FSEOG recipients will be made from students with "exceptional need".
 Students with "exceptional need" are defined by this institution as students that have an expected family contribution (EFC) that will otherwise be eligible for the FPELL Grant Program during the same award year.
 If enrollment figures change, and/or additional funds become available to the institution, a second selection will be made from those students ineligible for the FPELL Grant Program with the lowest expected family contribution that enrolled during the last quarter of the award year (March to June).